-c.
-Semi Annual Reporting.
-All households that do not meet the criteria for regular reporting are assigned to Semi Annual Reporting.
-The NMW benefit group assigned to the Semiannual Reporting requirement is certified for participation for 12 months.
+b.
 Benefit groups are required to report changes at the sixth month semiannual report.
-Changes that should be reported at the sixth month semiannual report include:

-income and resources, benefit group composition and school attendance for dependent children.
-A benefit group subject to Semiannual Reporting is not required to report any changes in between certification and the month the benefit group is required to file its Semiannual Report unless the benefit group's income exceeds 85% of FPG.
+Changes that should be reported at the sixth month semiannual report include: income and resources, benefit group composition and school attendance for dependent children.
+A benefit group subject to Semiannual Reporting is not required to report any changes in between certification periods and the month the benefit group is required to file its Semiannual Report unless the benefit group's income exceeds 85% of FPG.